-Sit & Stitch Folk Art
+Sit and Stitch Folk Art

 I discovered when moving my sewing room from the basement to an upstairs sunny bedroom. that I have so many piles and bags of “favorite” fabric saved for "someday projects".
 I grabbed a bag and decided to start using up these fabrics, as I am trying so hard to downsize my stash, and only keep what really speaks to me.
 I also went thru all my books (I let go about 40-50) for inspiration.
 One of the books that I loved was Janet Bolton’s “PATCHWORK Folk Art, which inspired me to create this series.